Hannu Tihinen

 Hannu Tihinen (born 1 July 1976) is a Finnish former professional footballer who played as a centre-back.
-He has worked since January 2014 as a sports director at the Football Association of Finland.
+Since January 2014, he worked as a technical director at the Football Association of Finland.
+In October 2022, Tihinen was appointed as an expert adviser of FIFA in Global Football Development Division High-Performance -unit.

 He has played for clubs in Finland, Norway, England, Belgium and Switzerland.
 Tihinen achieved five championships in three countries in a career that ended in 2010, a cup title in two countries and captained almost all of his club teams.

 Club career

-Born in Keminmaa, Lapland, Tihinen started his career with KePS in the lower divisions before moving to Veikkausliiga club HJK for the 1997 season.
+Born in Keminmaa, Lapland, Tihinen started his career with KePS in second-tier Ykkönen in 1993.
+After the 1996 season, the club was relegated to Kakkonen, and Tihinen joined Veikkausliiga club HJK for the 1997 season.
 He won both the Finnish championship and Finnish Cup once with HJK, and also earned UEFA Champions League experience with the club in the 1998–99 season.

 Tihinen then joined Norwegian club Viking in November 1999.
-He scored a decisive own goal in the final of the Norwegian Cup in 2000, but won the Cup championship the following year and headed the goal into the right goal.
+He scored a decisive own goal in the final of the Norwegian Cup in 2000 but won the Cup championship the following year and headed the goal into the right goal.
 Tihinen spent two and a half seasons with Viking, while also having a brief loan spell at West Ham United in the English Premiership.
-Whilst at West Ham he played in their 1–0 victory over Manchester United at Old Trafford in the 2000–01 FA Cup.
+Whilst at West Ham, he played in their 1–0 victory over Manchester United at Old Trafford in the 2000–01 FA Cup, and was named the man of the match.
+After his loan deal ended, West Ham was willing to acquire Tihinen on a permanent contract for around £2 million, but Viking felt he was worth more and tried to raise the transfer fee to the point where the deal collapsed eventually, and Tihinen returned to Norway.

-In 2002 Tihinen joined Belgian club Anderlecht.
+In 2002 Tihinen joined Belgian club Anderlecht for a €1.3 million transfer fee.
 He played in Belgium for four years, winning two Belgian championships.
 Tihinen scored the 1-0 winning goal against Lyon in the Champions League match in November 2003.

 After Tihinen's contract with Anderlecht expired in the summer of 2006, he was snapped up by FC Zürich on a three-year deal.
 He was captain of the 2006–07 Swiss Championship and the 2008–09 Swiss Championship winning team.
 On 30 September 2009, Tihinen scored the winning goal for Zürich after ten minutes against A.C.
 Milan in the Group C game of the 2009–10 UEFA Champions League.

 On 7 May 2010, Tihinen announced that he would retire after the 2009–10 season, mainly because of his head injuries.
 His last game was an away draw (3–3) against Neuchâtel Xamax on 16 May 2010.